Search Menu Toggle

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers and have been derived using the LTA.

-Rainfall in our Central region was above average in March at 157% of the Long Term Average (LTA).
-Over the last three months (January to March inclusive), our Central region has received above average rainfall (135% of the LTA) and effective precipitation (156% of the LTA).
-As a result, soils remain wetter than average, meaning any forthcoming rainfall will provide a greater contribution to groundwater recharge.
+Rainfall in our Central region was just below average in August at 59% of the Long Term Average (LTA).
+Over the last three months (June to August inclusive), our Central region has received below average rainfall (71% of the LTA) and below average effective precipitation (60% of the LTA).
+Soil Moisture Deficit (SMD) (soil dryness) remains above average levels for the time of year, meaning any forthcoming rainfall is unlikely to contribute significantly to groundwater recharge until soils are wetter.
+Note that summer effective precipitation levels (the amount of rainfall which reaches groundwater) are usually low.

 Please refer to our Drought Plan for further information about droughts and how we manage them.